Capital One Financial Corporation (COF) Is Now En Route to Higher Prices

 Capital One Financial Corporation (COF) Insider Activity

 A total of 177 insider transactions have happened at Capital One Financial Corporation (COF) in the last six months, with sales accounting for 122 and purchases happening 55 times.
-The most recent transaction is an insider sale by Slocum Michael, the company’s President, Commercial Banking.
-SEC filings show that Slocum Michael sold 19,988 shares of the company’s common stock on Feb 08 at a price of $115.23 per share for a total of $2.3 million.
-Following the sale, the insider now owns 51125.0 shares.
+The most recent transaction is an insider sale by Sanjiv Yajnik, the company’s President, Financial Services.
+SEC filings show that Sanjiv Yajnik sold 24,647 shares of the company’s common stock on Mar 01 at a price of $123.20 per share for a total of $3.04 million.
+Following the sale, the insider now owns 97038.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.